 Queensland information sourced from:

-Using a phone while driving in NSW
+Using a Phone While Driving in NSW

 In new south wales, a driver can’t touch their phone in any way unless the car is parked out of the line of traffic and the engine is turned off. the only exception is if you’re passing the phone to a passenger (though this exception doesn’t apply to learner or p-plate drivers, who can’t use a phone whatsoever while driving).